Development Cup

-The Development Cup, also known as Dev Cup is a British quidditch tournament that runs parallel to the annual British Quidditch Cup, catering for those teams that did not qualify for the latter.
+The Development Cup, also known as Dev Cup, is a British quidditch tournament that runs parallel to the annual British Quidditch Cup, catering for those teams that did not qualify for the latter.
 The tournament is organised by QuidditchUK, the sport's national governing body, and follows International Quidditch Association rules.
 The inaugural event, held on 29–30 April 2017, was won by the Liverpuddly Cannons from Liverpool.

+Structure

+The Development Cup consists of a round-robin of all nine teams, in order to give each side the maximum amount of competitive experience.

 First tournament, April 2017

-The first Development Cup took place on the 29–30 April 2017 at Horspath Athletics Ground in Oxford.
-There were 9 teams in attendance.
-Four of whom, the Liverpuddly Cannons, St Andrews Snidgets, Holyrood Hippogriffs Seconds team and UCLan Quidditch entered after coming in the bottom four places at Northern Cup 2016.
-The only team from Southern Cup 2016 to not qualify for British Quidditch Cup 2017 in this manner was The Flying Chaucers from the University of Kent but they declined to attend Development Cup, or indeed any team event for the remainder of that season.
-Also amongst the teams at Dev Cup were those who had either failed to attend regionals for varying reasons or who had been created after.
-The newly minted seconds teams of Sheffield Quidditch Club and London Unspeakables competed as well as the Bournemouth Banshees, Glasgow Grim Reapers and Bath Quidditch Club.
+The first annual Development Cup took place on the 29–30 April 2017 at Horspath Athletics Ground in Oxford.
+There were nine teams in attendance.
+Four of whom, the Liverpuddly Cannons, St. Andrews Snidgets, Holyrood Hippogriffs, and UCLan Quidditch entered after coming in the bottom four places at Northern Cup 2016.
+The only team from Southern Cup 2016 to not qualify for British Quidditch Cup 2017 in this manner was The Flying Chaucers from the University of Kent.
+They declined to attend the Development Cup or any team event for the remainder of that season.
+Also amongst the teams at Dev Cup were those who had either failed to attend regionals or whose teams had been created after.
+The newly minted seconds teams of the Sheffield Quidditch Club and the London Unspeakables competed as well as the Bournemouth Banshees, Glasgow Grim Reapers, and Bath Quidditch Club.

-Structure

-The tournament consisted of a round-robin of all 9 teams, in order to give each side the maximum amount of competitive experience it could - for many sides, such as Bath and Glasgow, it was the first tournament they had competed at.
-Two of the teams quickly established themselves as dominant from the early stages: Liverpool and Edinburgh would go essentially unchallenged for the entire event, their match against each other being the only snitch-range game (played within 30 points) either would contest over the weekend.
+For several sides, including Bath and Glasgow, it was the first tournament they had competed at.
+Liverpool and Edinburgh would go essentially unchallenged for the entire event, their match against each other being the only snitch-range game (played within 30 points) either would contest over the weekend.
 They went 7-0 and 6-1 respectively and won gold and silver.
-Bath established themselves firmly in third place with a 5-3 record, which included a dramatic double-overtime result against London.
+Bath established themselves in third place with a 5-3 record, which included a double-overtime result against London.